algolia/autocomplete/packages/website/docs/parseAlgoliaHitReverseHighlight.md

 > `AlgoliaHit` | required

-The Algolia hit whose attribute to retrieve the highlighted parts from.
+The Algolia hit whose attribute to retrieve the reverse highlighted parts from.

 ### `attribute`

 > `string | string[]` | required

-The attribute to retrieve the highlighted parts from.
+The attribute to retrieve the reverse highlighted parts from.
 You can use the array syntax to reference nested attributes.

 ## Returns